jaxsonjames1023/osticket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/rzpl0wV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, create two new agents Jane Doe and John Doe.
-Jane with have sysadmin privileges and John will have view only privileges.
+Jane will have sysadmin privileges, and John will have view only privileges.
 Next, create a user named Karen.
 Finally, congfigure a SLA or service level agreement.
 </p>
 <br />